This website provides information for general purposes only.Read our full disclaimer

 Why banking matters

-AIMA's fund-route checklist refers to formal transfer evidence for the qualifying investment.
+AIMA's ARI fund-route checklist refers to formal transfer evidence for the qualifying investment, and AIMA's ARI page sets out the wider investment-residence framework.
 Banks and fund onboarding teams also need to understand the investor, beneficial owner, tax residence and source of funds.

 If the payment path is messy, the problem can spill into the subscription file and the immigration file.